1969 S/C Rambler

 To help handle the additional power, connectors were added between the front and rear sub-frames.
 The rear axle was fitted with fore-and-aft staggered shock absorbers to help eliminate wheel hop, a common problem when leaf spring suspensions are over-powered.

 Inside the car, a floor mounted Hurst 4-speed floor shifter came with a large metal "T" handle.
-Other standard equipment included a column-mounted Sun tachometer and sport steering wheel.
+Standard equipment included a column-mounted Sun tachometer and sport steering wheel.
 The head restraints were finished in red white and blue striped vinyl.

-While the Rogue and other Rambler American models had 4 wheel drum brakes, the S/C package was equipped with front disc brakes, along with a heavy-duty radiator, heavy-duty springs and shocks, and a larger front sway bar.
+While all other Rambler American models had 4 wheel drum brakes, the S/C package was equipped with front disc brakes, along with a heavy-duty radiator, heavy-duty springs and shocks, and a larger front sway bar.

 The steel wheels were Ford-style Magnum 500's painted AMC blue, with chrome beauty rings and AMC hub centers.
 Tires were E70-14 fiberglass-belted with thin red-stripes.